Clynfwy Care Farm

 Clynfyw Care Farm is a Community Interest Company which supports disabled and vulnerable people using numerous meaningful projects as tools for learning, engagement, contribution and fun through our farm based Day Service and supporting people living in the Clynfyw Farm Cottages.
 We also manage the Kinora mental health recovery centre in Cardigan and lots of other things too!

 We want to help other people set up care farms and to improve community-focused social care.
-To this end we have written a book—‘Care Farming for Beginners—a how to guide’, which we hope will help others to develop their land for social and therapeutic purposes.
+To this end we wrote a book—‘Care Farming for Beginners—a how to guide’, to help others to develop their land for social and therapeutic purposes.
 We often give talks here and elsewhere and welcome people to visit (by arrangement) and to steal our ideas!

 We hope you will enjoy our website, but please note it is just an introduction to our work.
 Please get in touch if you would like more information about anything we mention.
 Thank you.